True Life Tips

 Digital distractions, too, have their allure.
 Do you really need to be informed the very second an email drops into your inbox?
 Or the instant a colleague updates a shared document?
 While it’s essential to remain connected, not every update demands immediate attention.

 For instance, you can mute non-essential app notifications, and allocate specific time slots to check social media and TV shows and newscasts.
-By proactively minimizing distractions, you create an environment where your attention is directed towards what really matters.
+If social media is the main trap, these mindless scrolling alternatives can help you replace the habit instead of only resisting it.

 A woman on the computer and talking on the phone while being productive in her sofa.